monix/monix-bio/docs/comparison.md

 ensures that the task will execute on a specified thread pool.
 Cats IO can only guarantee it up to the first asynchronous boundary.
-Monix is also safer when using Callback-based builders like `BIO.async` because it can guarantee that the `BIO` will continue on the default `Scheduler` regardless of where callback is called.
+Monix is also safer when using Callback-based builders like `BIO.async` because it can guarantee that the `BIO` will continue on the default `Scheduler` regardless of where the callback is called.
 - *Local.* Monix has a way to transparently propagate context over asynchronous boundaries which is handy for tracing without polluting the business logic.
 - *Better integration with Scala's Future.* We can use the same `Scheduler` and tracing libraries for both.
 - *Slightly higher performance*.
 In a lot of cases, the performance is the same but Monix provides a lot of hand-optimized methods that are derived in Cats IO.